codeactual/gitemplate/README.md

 # gitemplate

-Create Git repositories from templates on GitHub.
+Create a new Git repo from a templates in an existing repo.

 [![Build Status](https://travis-ci.org/codeactual/gitemplate.png)](https://travis-ci.org/codeactual/gitemplate)